 - All Attack-Modesexcept Brute-Force and Permutation can be extended by rules

 - Automatically recognizes recovered hashes from outfile at startup

-- Load saltlistfrom external file and then use them in a Brute-Force Attack variant
+- Load salt is from an external file and then use them in a Brute-Force Attack variant

-- Able to work in an distributed environment
+- Able to work in a distributed environment

 - Number of threads can be configured